-4x4x4 Rubik's Cube - The Easiest Solution
+4x4x4 Rubik's Cube - The Beginner's Solution

 The Rubik's Revenge is the 4x4 version of the Rubik's Cube.
 This is also a Hungarian invention, designed by Sebestény Péter.
 This twisty puzzle can be used as a 2x2x2, not turning the outer layers or can be used as a 3x3x3 if we rotate only the outer layers.
 There are about 7.4×1045 possible permutations for this puzzle.